AiNoKame/graphene-pk11-sandbox/README.md

 The token has been initialized and is reassigned to slot 686818919
 ```

+Two options from here to insert the private key:
+2a - Use pkcs11-tool to generate a public/private key pair directly into token
+2b - Use softhsm2-util to import a private key that's been converted to PKCS#8 format

-2a) Generate private certificate in token
+2a) Generate private key in token
 ```
 > pkcs11-tool --module=/usr/local/lib/softhsm/libsofthsm2.so -l -k \
 -d abcd1234 -a provider-ripple-connect-key --key-type rsa:2048